Christina96/university/README.md

 ## Python assignments

-They are from course **Algorithms and Data Structures** writted by [Panos Louridas](https://github.com/louridas), *Department of Management Science and Technology*, Athens University of Economics and Business.
+They first three assignments are from course **Algorithms and Data Structures** writted by [Panos Louridas](https://github.com/louridas), *Department of Management Science and Technology*, Athens University of Economics and Business.
+The assignment "Handshakes Graph Construction Problem" is from course **Social Network Analysis** written by Dionysios Sotiropoulos, *Department of Management Science and Technology*, Athens University of Economics and Business.

 ### Assignment: Find networks in a graph